DanielBoeckelen/DLX21/README.md

 The Synthesis error of the shifter (about the constants) has been solved.

-Error: extra positional option '' (CMD-012), are still not be corrected (from surfing the web, we know that this error could rise when there is a space in a file name), but we don't find any file with blanck spaces.
+Error: extra positional option ' ' (CMD-012), is still not corrected (from surfing the web, we know that this error could rise when there is a space in a file name), but we don't find any file with blanck spaces.

 The extended error info (for CMD-012) says: